-The key roles for the altar servers are to assist the priests on the sanctuary and help the Mass run smoothly.
+The key role of an altar server is to assist the Priest on the sanctuary and help the Mass run smoothly.
 As a requirement, to join the team one must make his/her First Holy Communion.

 Please click here to download, complete the enclosed form and return or email it to the parish office.